aio-libs/aiopg/CONTRIBUTING.rst

-When you are working on solving an issue you will probably want to run some specific test, not the whole suite
+When you are working on solving an issue you will probably want to run some specific test, not the whole suite:

 .. code-block:: shell